mui/material-ui/docs/data/base/getting-started/usage/usage.md

 ### components

-The `components` prop is an object that lets you override any interior elements/subcomponents ("slots") of the base component itself.
+The `components` prop is an object that lets you override any interior subcomponents ("slots") of the base component itself.

 > Each component contains a `Root` slot, and many complex components (such as [`BadgeUnstyled`](/base/react-badge)) are composed of additional subcomponents that can be customized.